OUR ALLERGY ALERT TEST POLICY:

 If you do have an allergic reaction to the patch test you should not under any circumstances proceed with an appointment until you have consulted a GP and clearly identified what caused your reaction.

-Patch testing is an essential procedure to ensure the safe use of our products.
+Allergy Alert testing is an essential procedure to ensure the safe use of our products.
 Whilst it may be a little inconvenient to visit the salon 48 hours before your appointment it is essential to ensure your safety.